splunk/splunk-connect-for-syslog/docs/gettingstarted/k8s-microk8s-new.md

 # Install and configure SC4S for High Availability (HA)

 Three identically-sized nodes are required for HA.
-See [Microk8s documentation](https://microk8s.io/docs/high-availability) for more information.
+See [your Microk8s documentation](https://microk8s.io) for more information.

 1. Update the configuration file:
 ```yaml